Didcot - other developments

 This is a proposal for 1,800 homes to the north east of Didcot, just north of the Ladygrove development.
 The land is being promoted by the University of Reading and Croudace Homes as the North East Didcot Partnership.
 It was allocated for new homes in December 2012 in South Oxfordshire District Council’s adopted Core Strategy; a planning policy document that sets out the vision for development across the District to 2027.

-The development would be built in stages and will include a variety of new community facilities for new and existing residents to use.
+The development will be built in stages and include a variety of new community facilities for new and existing residents to use.
 An application for outline planning permission (with details of means of access only) was submitted in August 2015.

 For more information please see the North East Didcot Partnership website.